wikipathways/tool_pathway_viewer/README.md

 Exit out of webservice shell when done.

-If you need to stop the webservice:
+Use the following commands to control the web server:

 ```
-webservice --backend=kubernetes stop
+webservice --backend=kubernetes python3.7 status/start/stop/restart
 ```

 ## How Initially Generated